 Maria de Lurdes Oliveira was born without arms in Lisbon on 23 February 1949.
 From when she was a baby, her mother encouraged her to use her feet to do everything that we normally teach children to do with their hands, and she became used to doing everything on her own, without needing to depend on others.
-At primary school her teacher discovered that she had artistic talent when she saw her draw with her left foot, a talent that also translated into the ease with which she learnt to sew and to embroider to perfection.
-On 1 January 1965 she was awarded a grant by the Association of Mouth and Foot Painting Artists of the World.
-At this point she was only 16 years old.
+At primary school, her teacher discovered that she had artistic talent when she saw her draw with her left foot, a talent that also translated into the ease with which she learnt to sew and to embroider with perfection.
+On 1 January 1965, she was awarded a grant by the Association of Mouth and Foot Painting Artists of the World.
+At this point, she was only 16 years old.
 As the years passed the young artist acquired more and more fans, not only of her art but also of her joyful and optimistic way of dealing with life.

 Today Maria de Lurdes is an accomplished professional woman who makes a living from her paintings.
 Her artistic works have also attracted the attention of the media in her country.
 She has appeared in television programmes and given interviews to newspapers and the radio.
 Over the years she has taken part in various exhibitions, winning prizes and distinctions.
 In 2004 she went from grant holder to an Associate Member of the Association.
 On the occasion of a visit by Pope John Paul II to Portugal, she presented him with a painting.
 She affectionately keeps the letter from The Pope, in which he blesses her and thanks her for the painting.